 We are concerned about the proposals contained within the draft Plan Strategy regarding additional restrictions on the development of renewable electricity in the Council area.
 We are also concerned about the reference to turbine separation distances deviating from current policy text in the SPPS and PPS 18.
 The SPPS states that local councils should set out policies and proposals in their Local Development Plans that support a diverse range of renewable energy development.
-It continues that LDPs must take into account the aim and regional strategic objectives of the SPPS in relation to renewable energy, local circumstances, and the wider environmental, social and economic benefits of renewable energy development.
-These benefits are considered to be material and should be given appropriate weight in determining whether planning permission should be granted.
+It continues that LDPs must take into account the aim and regional strategic objectives of the SPPS in relation to renewable energy, local circumstances, and the wider environmental, social and economic benefits of renewable energy development weight in determining whether planning permission should be granted